|

 By November 1 of each odd-numbered year, any utility that owns or operates electric transmission lines in Minnesota is required (Minnesota Statutes 216B.2425) to submit a transmission projects report to the Minnesota Public Utilities Commission.
 The report is called the Biennial Transmission Projects Report, or Biennial Report, and the 16 utilities involved file this report jointly.

-Learn about the legislation requiring transmission planning reports and public participation in Chapter 2 of the 2011 Biennial Transmission Project Report and in the Biennial Transmission Filing Rulemaking.
+Learn about the legislation requiring transmission planning reports and public participation in Chapter 2 of the 2013 Biennial Transmission Project Report and in the Biennial Transmission Filing Rulemaking.

-Public meetings and webcasts
+Public meetings and webcast

 Transmission Planning Zones